Saturday, May 25, 2013

 Welcome to Hurricane Season!!

-Coming up on June 1st is the beginning of the hurricane season which runs until December 1st.
-Since the National Oceanic Atmospheric Association (NOAA) has predicted an active hurricane season for 2013, it is important to make sure that you are ready, whether you are in a location frequented by hurricanes or if you are traveling to one.
+Today is June 1st and it is the beginning of the hurricane season which runs until December 1st.
+Since the National Oceanic Atmospheric Association (NOAA) Climate Prediction Center is forecasting a near-normal or below-normal season for 2014, it is important to make sure that you are ready, whether you are in a location frequented by hurricanes or if you are traveling to one.

 If you’re planning on traveling to the Caribbean or United States East Coast, Gulf Coast, Pacific Coast or Hawaii, it’s best to keep informed of what is happening weather-wise in those regions.